pub-calculator-io/percentage-difference-calculator/readme.md

-# Percentage Difference Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentage Difference Calculator Widget for WordPress

 Percentage difference calculator to find percent difference between two numbers.
 The calculator is used to compare two positive values.